Red Knot Tracking

 Before continuing their journey to breeding grounds above the Arctic Circle, Red Knots spend several weeks along the Southeast coast.
 Here, they feed intensively on invertebrates (notably horseshoe crab eggs) to double their body weight, molt into their striking breeding plumage, and rest in preparation for the next leg of their migration.

-To support conservation efforts, a collaborative partnership between government agencies, NGOs, and universities, is tracking movements and activites of Red Knots in the Southeast and beyond.
+To support conservation efforts, a collaborative partnership between government agencies, NGOs, and universities is tracking movements and activities of Red Knots in the Southeast and beyond.
 These efforts provide essential data that help guide protection strategies for this declining species.

 Partners: